 The Chase Sapphire Reserve® credit card is a good choice to consider for dining out.
 You earn three points per every $1 spent on dining.
 Then you can redeem your points for travel via Chase Ultimate Rewards.
 However, if you’re turned off by this card’s large annual fee of $550, its sister card, the Chase Sapphire Preferred® Card, gives you two points per $1 spent on dining for only $95 per year.

-Similarly, the American Express® Gold Card gives you four points per $1 spent at restaurants worldwide.
+Similarly, the American Express® Gold Card gives you four points per $1 spent at restaurants worldwide, including takeout and deliveries.
 You can redeem your points for travel via the American Express travel booking portal.

 If you want to dine out to earn points for hotel stays versus miles for flights, the Hilton Honors Aspire card is a good option.
 You can earn seven Hilton Honors points per $1 spent at U.S. restaurants.